-> Soaking them overnight before cooking it takes away the tad of bitterness the outside of this ancient grain can sometimes have.
-If you do not have the time soak them for a few hours and drain.
+Soaking them overnight before cooking takes away the tad of bitterness the outer shell of this ancient grain can sometimes have.
+If you do not have the time, soak them for a few hours and drain.

-The stock may have enough salt already, add little first.
+The stock may have enough salt already, but add a little first.

-Add black peppercorns, cloves, bay leaf, crushed fried onions as you would for your khichri if you like.
+If desired, season with black peppercorns, cloves, bay leaf, and crushed fried onions, just as you would for khichri.

 Eat this with a yogurt based kudhee if you wish or other foods like Patio and Sas.

-For more on Parsi Food recipes and its origin read my cookbook
+For more on Parsi Food recipes and its origin read my cookbooks

 Try a Prawn Qunioa Salad